sparker888/wri-case-study/src/app/docs/project-phases-budget/page.md

 2. Ten page templates were to be designed and built (and filled with dummy content ready for 2024 editing which would happen separately).

-3. The Registration system includes an intro page for two paths then forms that provide the various packages for both physical and virtual events.
+3. The Registration system includes an intro page for three paths then forms that provide the various packages for both physical and virtual events.

 4. There would be no site search.